inmanta/inmanta-core/docs/install.rst

     .. tab:: Source

-        Get the source either from our `release page on github <https://github.com/inmanta/inmanta/releases>`_ or from source repo.
+        Get the source either from our `release page on github <https://github.com/inmanta/inmanta/releases>`_ or clone/download a branch directly.

         .. code-block:: sh